How to Calculate Crochet Gauge

 At first glance, it sounds like you can calculate crochet gauge once.
 Then you know how you crochet and can adjust to patterns accordingly.

-Unfortunately, you have to do a gauge swatch every time.
-Your own gauge isn’t going to be the same each time.
-There are too many factors that go into it including:
+Unfortunately, this is not the case.
+Your gauge isn’t going to be the same each time.
+There are too many factors that go into it (as I mentioned above), such as:

-• Your tension, which changes depending on your level of stress, tiredness, and whether you’re trying a new or familiar crochet technique.
+• Your tension changes depending on your stress level, tiredness, and whether you’re trying a new or familiar crochet technique.

-• The yarn that you’re using.
-Even one worsted weight yarn can create different gauge than another in the same weight.
+• The yarn you’re using.
+Even one worsted weight yarn can create a subtly different gauge than another in the same weight.

 • Your crochet hook.
 You might crochet differently depending on the hook you’re using.